jeffdjohnson/lab-website/content/authors/john-scofield/_index.md

 ---
 # Display name
-name: Jeff Johnson, PhD
+name: John Scofield, MS

 # Username (this should match the folder name)
 authors:
-- jeff-johnson
+- john-scofield

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Associate Professor
+role: 3rd-year PhD Student

 # Organizations/Affiliations
 organizations: